shariq1989/cookbook/content/recipe/beef_chickpea_stew.md

 #### Can I freeze the beef and chickpea stew?

 You sure can.
-First, allow the dish to cool completely and then add it to a freezer-safe container.
+First, allow the dish to cool completely and then add it to a freezer-safe container or bag.
 The beef and chickpea stew can freeze for up to 3 months.
-When you’re ready to eat, let it defrost in the refrigerator overnight.
+When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm on the stovetop, and enjoy!

-### INSTANT POT DIRECTIONS: STEP-BY-STEP
+### INSTANT POT INSTRUCTIONS: STEP-BY-STEP

 1. In a small bowl, mix the paprika, cumin, cardamom, cinnamon, 2 tsp salt, and 1 tsp pepper.
 Reserve half of the spice mixture, and then massage the beef with the rest of the spice mixture.
 Set aside.